By Ed Staskus

 “I drive,” said Mark.
 “I’m no good being a passenger.”

-“I can drive all day or I can sleep,” said Cathy.
+“I can drive all day long or I can sleep,” said Cathy.
 “Put me in the passenger seat and I’m out like a light.”

 Three years after Cathy had gone to Prince Edward Island, bundled up against the cold, they were on the way there in the summertime.
-They were in shorts and t-shirts because her friend, Sue Cameron, a fellow potter, had booked two weeks at Coastline Cottages earlier in the year.
+They were in shorts and t-shirts because Sue Cameron, a fellow potter, had booked two weeks at Coastline Cottages earlier in the year.
 Cathy got wind of the vacation while at lunch with her friend one day.

 “Is there another cabin?” asked Cathy.